docker-archive/dcus-hol-2016/docker-datacenter/README.md

 4. In the Create Application window, give your application a name. i.e. "FoodTrucks".

-   Copy and paste the Docker compose file from above and paste it into the compose window in UCP
+   Copy and paste the Docker Compose file from above, and paste it into the compose window in UCP

    Then click on **Create**

-- Note the output of the action, then click done.
+	A pop up will detail the progress of the application deployment, and indicate when it's successfully completed.
+When it has, click **Done**

 ![](images/ucp02_t5_create_application_output.PNG)

-- You should now see your FoodTrucks application listed on the **Applications** page.
+- Click on **Applications** from the left hadn menu, and you should now see your FoodTrucks application listed.

 ###View the Food Truck App in Your Browser